rkimmi/wtd/README.md

 # wtd
   What the dom?
-Introductory HTML, CSS and JavaScript material for teaching others
+Introductory HTML, CSS and JavaScript material for teaching